Tsunami in a Dream: Unraveling the Hidden Meanings

 What does it mean when you dream about a tsunami and surviving?

 Surviving a tsunami in a dream points to resilience and inner strength.
 Your subconscious is signaling that even though your situation feels catastrophic, you have the capacity to get through it.
-This dream is generally encouraging — it shows up during difficult periods as a form of subconscious reassurance rather than a warning.
+This dream is generally encouraging.
+It shows up during difficult periods as a form of subconscious reassurance rather than a warning.

 What if I see a tsunami in a dream according to Hinduism?

 According to Swapna Shastra, seeing a tsunami in a dream can indicate major life shifts, internal conflicts, emotional instability, or financial troubles.
-It can also signal personal rejuvenation — the same way a tsunami destroys and then the waters recede, leaving the ground cleared for something new.
+It can also signal personal rejuvenation.
+The same way a tsunami destroys and then the waters recede, leaving the ground cleared for something new.
 The interpretation depends on what happens in the dream and your current life circumstances.

 What is the Islamic meaning of dreaming about tsunami waves?